nix-ninja/Brain_MRI/README.md

-The inception.py file is basically the INCEPTION/GOOGLENET architecture model being run on Kaggle Tumor Dataset classifying the MRI IMAGES into 4 classes namely-GLIOMA, PITUITARY , MENINGIOMA and NO TUMOR.
+<br>The inception.py file is basically the INCEPTION/GOOGLENET architecture model being run on Kaggle Tumor Dataset classifying the MRI IMAGES into 4 classes namely-GLIOMA, PITUITARY , MENINGIOMA and NO TUMOR.</br>
 2.The same INCEPTION-V1 architecture was also trained on the OASIS ALZHEIMERS DATASET.
 3.The model performed well with approx. 89% and 98% accuracy metrics respectively.
 4.Transfer Learning method was used, VGG16 Conv Base was retrained with Acute Ischemic Stroke Patients(derived from Aster Hospital data).